equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 of the plan they need to judge, then surely those are basic, core costs.
-They might actually find that transparency enables locals to better direct resources, saving resources and increasing effectiveness.
+They might actually find that transparency enables locals to better direct resources, cutting waste and increasing effectiveness.

 From just this meeting I observed these barriers people understanding what their local public institutions are planning and doing;